mrcarlberg/LightObject/README.md

 Enter a password for the database

 Inside the PersonApplication project there is a model file with the name Model.xml.
+It describes the model and corresponds to the table that will be created in the database.
+It uses the same format as a model file created by the xCode IDE from Apple.
+The format is very simple and we are going to edit it by hand in this tutorial.

 It looks like this:
 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <model type="com.apple.IDECoreDataModeler.DataModel" documentVersion="1.0">